tork-a/minas/minas_control/doc/index.rst

 slave_info
 ----------

-Now let's run `salve_info` to show current configuration of your EtherCAT network.
+Now let's run `salveinfo` to show current configuration of your EtherCAT network.
 Please change `eth1` to your settings.

 .. code-block:: bash